 I have been writing and rewriting this in my mind since my toddler was born.
-It might never feel complete because I have so many things to say about breastfeeding – an experience that can be both so feminine and intuitive, and so fucking hard and alien.
+It might never feel complete because I have so many things to say about breastfeeding – an experience that can be both so feminine and intuitive, and so flipping hard and alien.

 Like having a baby, breastfeeding is something only women can do, it’s part of our club.
 So when I struggled, it felt like I was shut out of an essential part of womanhood, femininity, my own lineage.